garcia/simfile/README.md

 Python 2.6 requires [ordereddict](https://pypi.python.org/pypi/ordereddict),
 which is packaged with Python from 2.7 onward.

-Experimental support for Python 3 is available on the [py3](https://github.com/grantgarcia/simfile/tree/py3) branch.
+`simfile` for Python 3 is available on the [py3](https://github.com/grantgarcia/simfile/tree/py3) branch.

 Documentation